barryosull/barryosull.com/contents/articles/2018-02-22-immediate-vs-eventual-consistency.md

 > Protip: When running acceptance tests, make all your projectors immediately consistent, this makes it easier to spot errors during tests and makes things a lot less complicated to debug

 Personally, I opt for Immediate Consistency when dealing with domain projections (i.e. projections required to validate domain wide business constraints).
-To do this, I store the events and the domain projection dataset in the same type of datastore, wrapping the entire process in a transaction to make rollbacks trivial.
-For everything I use Eventual Consistency as it's makes building and maintaining the system much easier.
+To do this, I store the events and the domain projection in the same datastore, wrapping the entire process in a transaction to make rollbacks trivial.
+For everything else I use mastercard, I mean Eventual Consistency, as it's makes building and maintaining the system easier to manage.

+What about you, do you opt for immediate or eventual consistency?
+What kind of issues have you had and how have you solved them?
+Let me know in the comments!